Buckshaw Village: Transport

 Road connections nearby include the motorways M6 and M61, as well as the A6 and A49 roads.

 Buckshaw Parkway railway station is one of Euxton's two railway stations (the other being Euxton Balshaw Lane railway station); it opened on 3 October 2011.
-The railway station is situated opposite Runshaw College, and provides 3tph south to Hazel Grove and Manchester Airport or 3tph north to Blackpool North through Preston.
+The railway station is situated opposite Runshaw College, and provides two trains per hour south to Manchester Airport or two trains per hour north to Blackpool North through Preston.

-Bus services run by Stagecoach Merseyside & South Lancashire offer connections to Chorley, Leyland and Preston.
-Route 109 connects Chorley to Preston and was a joint venture run by John Fishwick until the company ceased trading in October 2015; service 109A connects Chorley to Leyland via Astley Village, Chorley Hospital and Buckshaw Village during the daytime every 30 minutes.
+Two public bus routes operate through the village, with both routes operating between Chorley and Preston.
+The half-hourly 109 service is run by Stagecoach Merseyside & South Lancashire and operates through Central Avenue then northbound to Leyland, Lostock Hall and Walton-le-Dale and southbound to Euxton.
+The hourly 119 service is operated by Tyrers Coaches on behalf of Lancashire County Council through the industrial estate and Old Worden Avenue then northbound to Leyland and Penwortham and southbound to Chorley Hospital.
+The 119 mainly operates through the village on a similar route to the former 109A and does not operate on Sundays.
+Buckshaw is also served by school buses and buses to Runshaw College.

 The developers of Buckshaw Village have incorporated an extensive cycle network into the masterplan and were awarded the 2005 Sustrans National Cycle Network Award for Excellence for Developer Infrastructure.
 Buckshaw Village forms part of the National Cycle Route 55 of the National Cycle Network.

 Divisions

 Buckshaw Village is split with sections in three Parish and Borough boundaries.
-Matrix Park and much of the north west side of the village is in Leyland (i.e. South Ribble Borough Council) with a few homes on the Eastern side when built falling within the Whittle-le-Woods parish boundary.
-The majority of the homes will be in the parish of Euxton as part of the Astley & Buckshaw Borough Ward.
-Both Euxton and Whittle-le-Woods Parish Councils fall within Chorley Borough Council.
+Matrix Park and the northwest tip of the area is in Leyland (i.e. South Ribble Borough Council) with a few homes on the Eastern side when built falling within the Whittle-le-Woods parish boundary.
+The majority of the residents live in the geographic part of Euxton.
+Both Euxton and Whittle-le-Woods Parish Councils fall within Chorley Borough Council, where the development largely falls in the Buckshaw & Whittle Ward, with a smaller part of the development falling in the Euxton Ward.
+In regards to Lancashire County Council, the majority of Buckshaw continues to sit with Euxton under the Euxton, Buckshaw & Astley Division.

-It is understood Chorley borough will adopt all of Buckshaw Village within its boundaries once the development is complete and likely incorporate all of it into Euxton Parish Council where the majority of the area historically lies.